portellam/deploy-VFIO/README.md

 ## About
 ### Description:
-Effortlessly deploy a hardware passthrough (VFIO) setup, to run Virtual machines, on your Linux computer.
+Effortlessly deploy a hardware-passthrough (VFIO) setup, to run Virtual machines with real hardware, on your Linux computer.
 Includes many common-sense quality-of-life enhancements.

 ### What is [VFIO](#VFIO)?
 #### Useful links